litchipi/litchipi.github.io/_posts/2021-11-12-container-in-rust-part4.md

 ```

 ## Creating a child process
+For now, we create a dummy child function simply echoing the arguments it will execute.
-Let's add a child function as a dummy for now, in `src/child.rs`:
+We create the function in `src/child.rs`:
 ``` rust
 fn child(config: ContainerOpts) -> isize {
     log::info!("Starting container with command {} and args {:?}", config.path.to_str().unwrap(), config.argv);
     0
 }
 ```
-This process just outputs something to stdout, and returning 0 as a signal that nothing went wrong.
+The child process simply outputs something to stdout, and returns 0 as a signal that nothing went wrong.
 We also pass it some configuration in which we'll be able to bundle everything we want our
 child process to acknowledge.